NubeEra-Abad/EmpDailyActivities/Nginx/003-Nginx-Django-app.md

 ```
 Your Django website should now work fine!
 The only step is remaining is to configure `ACM` and `AWS Load Balancer` which I explain the steps in [001-Nginx-Multi-Websites.md](https://github.com/NubeEra-Abad/EmpDailyActivities/blob/Osamah999/Nginx/001-Nginx-Multi-Websites.md)
+If you want to test the app without domain name, change the port no in `/etc/nginx/sites-available/volt-project` file then restart the Nginx server.